brotkrueml/typo3-form-rate-limit/Documentation/Finisher/Index.rst

    :Type: string
    :Default: :yaml:`sliding_window`

-   The policy.
-Two policies are currently supported:
+   Two policies are currently available:

    :yaml:`fixed_window`
       This is the simplest technique and it is based on setting a limit for a